 Motivational Interviewing Assessment: Supervisory Tools for Enhancing Proficiency (MIA:STEP)

 This training was created by a collaboration across multiple federal agencies that work on issues of drug use and health.
-The manual and demonstration interviews help supervisors mentor counselors and other clinicians in the use of MI skills in clinical settings.
+The manual and demonstration interviews help supervisors, mentors, counselors, and other clinicians assess and improve the use of MI skills in clinical settings.